Hyperthyroidism

 Causes of hyperthyroidism

-Hyperthyroidism has several causes.
+There are several types of hyperthyroidism causes.
 These include:

-• Graves' disease : It is an autoimmune condition and the most frequent cause of hyperthyroidism.
-When the immune system over stimulates the thyroid gland, it makes too many thyroid hormones.
+• Graves' disease: It is an autoimmune condition and the most frequent cause of hyperthyroidism.
+When the immune system over-stimulates the thyroid gland, it makes too many thyroid hormones.

 • Thyroiditis : It is inflammation of the thyroid gland and occurs when the gland gets irritated, resulting in too much thyroid hormone leaking out of the damaged thyroid and into the blood circulation.